LAntonioag/CourseProject/Codebook.md

 ### INTRODUCTION
 ==============
-The tidy data was generated from two datasets (train and test datasets) each one with his respective data
+The tidy data was generated from two datasets (train and test datasets) each one with his respective data; the original dataset was downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>